abishekrsrikaanth/Laravel4_StripeHelper/README.md

 Note on Migrations:

 You must not have tables currently named `credit_cards`, `orders` or `payment_errors` in your database.
-If you do not, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary.
+If you do, that's fine, just change the migration table names/fields in /vendor/anthonyvipond/stripehelper/src/migrations as necessary.
 You can also choose to not run migrations at all if you do not want any database help.

 ~~~